TolikPylypchuk/SharpHook/README.md

 - `Run` - creates a global hook and runs it on the current thread, blocking it until `Stop` is called.

 - `Stop` - destroys the global hook.

+Additionally, `UioHook` contains the `PostEvent` method for simulating input events.

 libuiohook also provides functions to get various system properties.
 The corresponding methods are also present in `UioHook`.